mathantunes/atari_pingpong_go/README.md

 A **Keyboard Event** represents a new state the player wants to set to paddle

+### Service

+A **G** structure inside *game* package is responsible for holding all game logic.
+It abstracts the calls to Update and Draw by utilizing the interfaces defined for entities

 ### Infra Layer

 A **EventDispatcher** is responsible for reading *SDL* keyboard events and calling all KeyBoardListener subscribed to the dispatcher